Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Results

 \subsection{Deep Learning approach}

-To achieve high-accuracy axial localization, we implemented a CNN-based regression model designed to predict axial coordinates from dual-focal plane image pairs.
+To achieve high-precision axial localization, we implemented a CNN-based regression model designed to predict axial coordinates from dual-focal-plane image pairs.
 The network architecture consists of: \begin{itemize} \item Three convolutional layers with ReLU activation functions and batch normalization. \item Average pooling layers to reduce spatial dimensions and extract hierarchical features. \item Two fully connected layers with dropout regularization to prevent overfitting. \item An output layer optimized for regression using the mean squared error loss function. \end{itemize}